Diane Lane: Early life

-When Lane was 15, she declared her independence from her father and flew to Los Angeles for a week with actor and friend Christopher Atkins with whom she starred in the 1981 film Child Bride of Short Creek.
+When Lane was 15, she declared her independence from her father and flew to Los Angeles for a week with actor and friend Christopher Atkins, with whom she starred in the 1981 film Child Bride of Short Creek.
 Lane later remarked, "It was reckless behavior that comes from having too much independence too young."
 She returned to New York and moved in with a friend's family, paying them rent.
 In 1981, she enrolled in high school after taking correspondence courses.
 However, Lane's mother kidnapped her and took her back to Georgia.
 Lane and her father challenged her mother in court, and six weeks later, she was back in New York.
 Lane did not speak to her mother for the next three years, but they eventually reconciled.

 Career

-Early work: From A Little Romance to A Walk on the Moon
+1979–1999: Career beginnings and breakthrough

 Lane's grandmother, Eleanor Scott, was a Pentecostal preacher of the Apostolic denomination, and Lane was influenced theatrically by the demonstrative quality of her grandmother's sermons.
 Lane began acting professionally at the age of six at the La MaMa Experimental Theatre Club in New York, where she appeared in a production of Medea.
 When Lane was 12 years old, she had a role in Joseph Papp's production of The Cherry Orchard with Meryl Streep and Irene Worth.
 At this time, Lane was enrolled in an accelerated program at Hunter College High School; however, her grades suffered from her busy schedule.
 When Lane was 13, she turned down a role in Runaways on Broadway to make her feature-film debut opposite Laurence Olivier in A Little Romance.
-Lane won high praise from Olivier, who declared her "The New Grace Kelly".
+Lane won high praise from Olivier, who declared her "the new Grace Kelly".
 At the same time, Lane was featured on the cover of Time, which declared her one of Hollywood's "Whiz Kids".

 In the early 1980s, Lane made a successful transition from inexperienced actress to confirmed roles.
-She was cast as the young female outlaw Little Britches in the 1981 Lamont Johnson film, Cattle Annie and Little Britches, with Amanda Plummer in her own debut role as Cattle Annie.
+She appeared as the teen-age lead in the tear-jerker Touched by Love, was cast as the young female outlaw Little Britches in the 1981 Lamont Johnson film, Cattle Annie and Little Britches, with Amanda Plummer in her own debut role as Cattle Annie.
 She played the role of Heather (Breezy) in Six Pack (1982) with Kenny Rogers.
 Lane starred as Corinne Burns, leader of a punk rock band in 1982's Ladies and Gentlemen, The Fabulous Stains, with Laura Dern and punk musicians Steve Jones and Paul Cook of the Sex Pistols, and Paul Simonon from the Clash.
 The film has become a cult classic.